timescale/docs/api/add_dimension.md

 be run only on an empty hypertable.
 </Highlight>

-**Hash partitions (previosly called space partitions)**: Using hash partitions is highly recommended for [distributed hypertables][distributed-hypertables] to achieve efficient scale-out performance.
+**Hash partitions (previously called space partitions)**: Using hash partitions is highly recommended for [distributed hypertables][distributed-hypertables] to achieve efficient scale-out performance.
 For [regular hypertables][regular-hypertables] that exist only on a single node, additional partitioning can be used